Las Vegas Mediation provides trained neutral mediators to work with clients who want to resolve problems.

-Las Vegas Mediation works with business and individuals to resolve conflicts.
-Sometimes it is difficult or even impossible for people to talk to each other so working with a neutral third party can be the answer.
-Mediation offers the opportunity for individuals to explain their perspective of the issues and explore options for resolution.
-A mediator helps diffuse difficult conversations and work with the participants to move toward a solution.
-Mediation is a cost effective, confidential and proven method of alternative dispute resolution.
+What is mediation?
+Sometimes it is difficult or even impossible for people to talk to each other without making a situation worse.
+Mediation is a process that gives the participants control of the outcome, an opportunity to express your issues and explore options for resolution.
+The mediator controls the process, helps diffuse difficult conversations and works with the participants to move toward a solution.
+Confidential, cost effective, self-determine, common sense,

 Some of the issues that can be mediated are: